Skip To Content

 • Boolean—Outputs a Boolean type field.
 Boolean fields support values of true and false.

-Use the Decimal separator parameter to cast string fields to a double if the strings use decimal separators that are not periods (.).
+Use the Decimal separator parameter to convert string fields to a double if the strings use decimal separators that are not periods (.).
 This parameter is optional.
 The following are examples of how to use the decimal separator parameter:

 • A string field contains double values that use a comma as the decimal separator such as "3,55".
-To convert this field to a double, specify a new field type of double and comma (,) as the decimal separator.
+To convert this field to a double, specify a new field type of double and use a comma (,) as the decimal separator.
 The result will be a double field with values such as 3.55.

 • A string field contains integer values with extra zero padding such as "5,0000".
-To convert this field to an integer, specify a new field type of integer and comma (,) as the decimal separator.
+To convert this field to an integer, specify a new field type of integer and use a comma (,) as the decimal separator.
 The result will be an integer field with values such as 5.

-For all numeric fields, preview will format the number according to the locale set in your user settings.
+For all numeric fields, the preview will format the number according to the locale set in your user settings.

 String